-- a) A transaction must promise to release every lock that it is granted. - b) A transaction must grab a lock for every resource that it needs to access. - c) A transaction must release all of its locks only at the end. d) A transaction consist acquire locks after it has released a lock - d) A transaction cannot acquire locks after it has released a lock
+- a) A transaction must promise to release every lock that it is granted. - b) A transaction must grab a lock for every resource that it needs to access. - c) A transaction must release all of its locks only at the end. - d) A transaction cannot acquire locks after it has released a lock. - 2PL - Grab locks as you need them - Release locks once you don't need the resource anymore - BUT: promise NOT to acquire any lock if you already released a lock - Strict 2PL - Don't release any locks until you're done with the transaction - Avoids cascading aborts